 They have clear goals to strive for.
 Measures of performance are transparent and objective.

-Don't assume you know what entails a good-quality customer experience, go out there are find out.
+Don't assume you know what entails quality customer experience, go out there and find out.

 Ask your customers what they expect from you.

 A couple of popular customer satisfaction scales are the Net Promoter Score and Customer Effort Score, but these only measure how happy the customer is with your company without going into detail as to why.